-There’s no getting away from the fact that cars are a significant drain on your income, from their initial purchase to tax, fuel and repairs.
-There’s no escaping it whether you go new or used, cars are sadly always a financial burden.
+There’s no getting away from the fact that cars are a significant drain on your income, from their initial purchase to tax, fuel, repairs and beyond.
+But some are cheaper than others, so which are the cheapest cars to run?

-Some are worse than others however.
 Do you buy a 10-year-old low mileage, low-cost banger and repair it regularly to keep it running?
 Or do you buy a two-year-old model and dodge the repair bills in favour of monthly finance payments?
-It’s these questions we seek to answer in this guide…

 It’s a tricky thing to balance.
 Most people want reliability and hassle-free motoring so go down the newer route, but then you still must factor in the miles per gallon and how much will you be spending on fuel.

 When it’s five, maybe six years old, are you going to be repairing it often?
 If so, then you’ll be back to the used car scenario.

 We thought it would be a good idea to put together a list of some of the most economical cars to buy on the market today.
 We’ll look at their reliability, MPG, repair costs and initial purchase price along the way.